hhvn/openvasrun/README.md

 Features
 --------
 * This script can scan a very large number of IP addresses with Openvas.
-No more need to use Greenbone to kick them off one at a time.
+No more need to to kick them off one at a time.
 * The number of concurrent scans executed can be set;  the default is 3.

 Warnings and Caveats